 Saudi reports first coronavirus death, UAE gears up for lockdown

-Saudi Arabia on Tuesday reported its first death from the coronavirus, a 51-year-old Afghani resident, while the United Arab Emirates' main airports in Dubai and Abu Dhabi said they would temporarily suspend all passenger flights from Thursday.
-Saudi Health Ministry spokesman Mohammed Abdelali told a news conference the fatality occurred on Monday night in Medina, where the man's health had deteriorated quickly after reporting to the emergency room.
+Saudi Arabia on Tuesday reported its first death from the coronavirus, a 51-year-old Afghani resident, while the United Arab Emirates' main airports in Dubai and Abu Dhabi said they would suspend all passenger flights from midnight.
+Saudi Health Ministry spokesman Mohammed Abdelali told a news conference the fatality occurred on Monday night in Medina, where the man's health had deteriorated quickly after he reported to the emergency room.

 The kingdom took drastic measures early on to contain the disease, including halting international flights, suspending the Umrah year-round pilgrimage, closing mosques, schools, malls and restaurants, and imposing a nighttime curfew.
 It recorded 205 new infections on Tuesday, bringing the total in the six Gulf Coordination Council states to more than 2,100, mostly in Saudi Arabia and Qatar.
 Six people have died three in Bahrain, two in the UAE and the latest in Saudi Arabia.

+It has followed other Gulf Arab states in trying to curb the spread of the virus, urging people to stay at home, but not announcing an official curfew or suspending work.
+It has suspended prayers in mosques for four weeks starting Tuesday and plans to close malls, commercial centres, restaurants and cafes as well as open retail food markets for two weeks from Wednesday.

-The UAE, with 198 infections, said on Monday it would suspend all passenger flights after 48 hours and close malls, commercial centres, restaurants, cafes and open retail food markets for two weeks starting Wednesday.
+On Monday it said it would suspend all passenger flights after 48 hours.
 But the latest announcements from Dubai Airports and Abu Dhabi Airport said the halt in passenger flights, including transit flights, would start as of 11:59 p.m. local time on Tuesday.
 Evacuation flights and cargo services continue.

-Carriers Emirates and Etihad Airways have said they would halt passenger flights as of Wednesday and temporarily cut staff wages.
-Emirates said its flights remain suspended from Wednesday.
+Dubai's Emirates and Abu Dhabi's Etihad Airways have said they would halt passenger flights as of Wednesday and temporarily cut staff wages.
+Emirates said its flights remain suspended from Wednesday, though Etihad said it would suspend all departures from Abu Dhabi immediately and the last arrivals would be on Wednesday.

 "There is a lot of confusion on the flight suspension," a European diplomat said, adding that the sudden changes were making it increasingly difficult to get European citizens home.
 The suspensions are likely to add more economic pressure on Dubai, which does not have the oil and gas wealth of the capital Abu Dhabi.